kissmygritts/mitchellgritts/content/posts/2019-06-17-web-mapping-intro/index.md

     └── index.html
 ```

-Now run this command to launch an HTTP server, `python -m simpleHTTPserver 9000`.
+Now run this command to launch an HTTP server, `python -m SimpleHTTPServer 9000`.
 I want the server to run on port 9000, which is what the 9000 means in the command.
 Now, if you navigate to the URL `http://localhost:9000/leaflet-intro` you'll see the map as if we opened the `index.html` in our browser.
 The server autmatically renders the file `index.html`.

 Let's say we create a second HTML file, `imagery.html`, we can navigate with the following URL, `https://localhost:9000/leaflet-intro/imagery.html`.
 The general pattern here is everything after the 9000 in the URL is either a folder or file.
 If it is a folder with an `index.html` that html file will be rendered by default (like `http://localhost:9000/leaflet-intro`).
 If there is another file you want to use (html or other extension) you'll need to use the extension.